lemire/fastmod/README.md

 ##  Usage

 We support all major compilers (LLVM's clang, GNU GCC, Visual Studio).
-Users of Visual Studio need to compile to a 64-bit binary, typically by selecting x64 in the build settings.

 It is a header-only library but we have unit tests.
 Assuming a Linux/macOS setting: